givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS student guide - High performance computing.md

 ### Infographic for common scenarios

-High-performance computing (HPC) applications can scale to thousands of compute cores, extend on-premises big compute, or run as a 100% cloud-native solution.
+High-performance computing (HPC) applications can scale to thousands of compute cores, extend on-premises compute, or run as a 100% cloud-native solution.
 This HPC solution is implemented with Azure Batch, which provides job scheduling, auto-scaling of compute resources, and execution management as a platform service (PaaS) that reduces HPC infrastructure code and maintenance.

 ![In this Common HPC scenario diagram, A Web App and Client app have bi-directional arrows pointing to Batch, which has a bi-directional arrow pointing to Virtual Machines, which has bi-directional arrows pointing to Storage.
 Microsoft and Linux icons also display.](media/common-scenarios.png "Common HPC scenario diagram")